gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 ## XII.
 The Meta-Problem

 Here is the deepest problem,
-which is rarely stated plainly:
+which is rarely stated plainly.

 **We do not know what we are looking for.**